 Dr. Michael Burry’s Story:

-You see, in the late 1990’s, Michael Burry was just doing his residency in neurology at Stanford Hospital and Clinics.
+In the late 1990s, Michael Burry was doing his residency in neurology at Stanford Hospital and Clinics.
 While off duty at night, Burry would focus on his hobby: investing.
-He also discussed his ideas on his own blog, in early internet chat rooms, and on other message boards and sites, including Silicon Investor and MSN Money.
+He also discussed his ideas on his blog, in early Internet chat rooms, and on other message boards and sites, including Silicon Investor and MSN Money.

 Mind you, Michael Burry was a self-described value investor from the beginning, at a time when value investing couldn’t have been less popular.
 But Burry did well investing for his own account, and the ideas he discussed online gained him a small following on these early message boards.
 After he finished his residency, Michael Burry decided that he was going to start his own hedge fund.
 Joel Greenblatt – a famous value investor who had been reading (and profiting) from Burry’s posts – promptly contacted him, offering Burry a million bucks to help seed Burry’s new fund.